ed-kurlyak/TOMBRAID/README.md

 Compiled on Visual Studio 2019.

 Put levels files to DATA directory.
+See winmain.cpp for config.

 Features: